-Leaders like Donald Trump and Vladimir Putin escape rational analysis – perhaps occult philosophy and magick can explain their rise to power, writes Mark Vernon, in this archived article from 2018
+Leaders like Donald Trump escape rational analysis – perhaps occult philosophy and magick can explain their rise to power, writes Mark Vernon, in this archived article from 2018

 It’s become commonplace to point out that liberals are struggling to understand contemporary politics.
 Individuals such as Donald Trump and Vladimir Putin escape rational analysis.
 These presidents don’t obey the rules when it comes to, say, protectionist economics or international spying.